Fares and Zones

 Myki is a durable, plastic smart card which stores value and can be used over and over again.
 Keep your myki topped up and you'll always be ready for travel.

 Each time you travel on a train, tram or bus you must 'touch on' and 'touch off' at the myki reader.
-The exception to this is when traveling on a tram around Melbourne - you will only need to touch off if your whole trip is within Zone 2 (see maps).
+The exception to this is when travelling on a tram around Melbourne - you will only need to touch off if your whole trip is within Zone 2 (see maps).

 You can apply for a refund of any unused myki money, unused myki pass or part used myki pass at any time, more information can be found on the PTV website

 Public transport zoning (Melbourne)